StefanScott/urweb-pikaday/README.md

 The Pull Request has now been merged, correcting the previous errors in my Ur/Web (and JavaScript) code.
 The code now compiles and runs correctly - also currently using Ur/Web's `file` directive to serve the "static" JavaScript and CSS files.

+(Later, in production, a webserver such as nginx can be used to serve the static files.)

 **Note:**

 In my testing, I compiled this *without* using the Makefile provided by Istvan, since I was unsure how to use it.